Best No Code Development Platforms Shortlist

 Trends in No-Code Development Platforms

-In my research, I sourced countless product updates, press releases, and release logs from different no-code development platform vendors.
+In my research, I sourced countless product updates, press releases, and release logs from different no-code and low-code development platform vendors.
 Here are some of the emerging trends I’m keeping an eye on:

 - AI-driven development: Platforms are integrating AI to automate logic, suggest improvements, and enhance user experience through predictive design and smart automation.